Sulla's proscription: Legislative process

 The proscribed were exclusively from the Roman aristocracy; equites were more numerous than senators, even though more names of the latter group have survived.
 Proscription lists were copied and sent to the rest of Italy to purge municipal administrations from the equites that opposed Sulla.
 Cicero, in his speech Pro Cluentio, tells that a certain Oppianicus was sent by Sulla to the city of Larinum, where he murdered four proscribed municipal councillors.
 The councillors were also Oppianicus' personal enemies, whose names he likely suggested to Sulla, who agreed to their proscription as they had been elected under the Marians.
 Apparently, Sulla was easily persuaded by his supporters to add new names on his lists.
 Romans of lower rank and foreigners were also prosecuted in many show trials throughout Italy and the provinces, often over futile charges, but they were not part of Sulla's proscription.

 Nevertheless, the proscription limited the repression, because the names of Sulla's enemies were clearly listed, which avoided the risk of a general massacre.
 Ancient writers consider that this limitation was imposed on Sulla by some senators; Orosius gives the name of Catulus, Plutarch those of Gaius Caecilius Metellus and Fufidius.

 In 81, Sulla passed a law named lex Cornelia de hostibus rei publicae which retroactively legalised the proscription and made the dispositions of the edict permanent (in Roman law, an edict was terminated at the end of the magistrate's mandate).
 The law listed again the names of the proscribed mentioned in the edict, but also covered all the people labelled enemies of the Republic, not just the proscribed, and organised the sale of their properties.
+The sale of properties was a way for Sulla to target his enemies who were already dead before his victory in 82.
 The lex Cornelia furthermore dealt with the descendants of the proscribed (liberi proscriptorum), who were deprived of their properties, civic rights, and banished from Rome.
+According to Plutarch, the greatest injustice of all the consequences was stripping the rights of their children and grandchildren.